ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

-# Covid-Analysis
-# Graph Theory on Proteins
+# Graph Theory on Network Analysis
 In this tutorial, we are going to learn how to compute some topological indices that will help us understand the "importancy" of each node in a protein-protein or drug-protein interaction network in terms of its connections.
 We are also going to conduct a cut analysis, in order to see which nodes on a network generate a desconexion of components when eliminated form the network.

 ## Requirements